rimusz-lab/xhyve-ubuntu/README.md

 # macOS Ubuntu

-This installs a Ubuntu 16.04 VM on macOS using [xhyve].
+Install an Ubuntu 16.04 VM on macOS using [xhyve].

 ## Install xhyve